 201.02 – Planning should include a review of the prior reserve study report, if one was prepared, for completeness of the component list, component pricing, and other information that may be useful in the on-site or component analysis.

 201-03 – Subordinates or consultants used during the reserve study process shall be supervised by the reserve professional.

-202-01 – The site analysis shall be used to identify, quantify, and evaluate condition of all components to be included in the funding analysis and reserve study report.
+202-01 – The on-site analysis shall be used to identify, quantify, and evaluate condition of all components or reserve activities to be included in the funding analysis and reserve study report.
 This should include a review of any prior reserve study report.
-The reserve professional shall remain objective and free from bias in the identification and evaluation of components to be included in the reserve study.
+The reserve professional shall remain objective and free from bias in the identification and evaluation of components and reserve activities to be included in the reserve study.

-202.02 – The site analysis shall be used to identify components for which the organization has maintenance responsibility that are to be excluded from the funding study.
+202.02 – The on-site analysis shall also be used to identify components or reserve activities for which the organization has maintenance responsibility that are to be excluded from the funding study.
 Such components shall be disclosed in the reserve study report.

-202.03 – The reserve professional should inquire of the client regarding their maintenance plan, including when components were last replaced, anticipated future expenditures, and actual or projected costs.
+202.03 – The reserve professional should inquire of the client regarding their reserve policies, and maintenance plan, including when components were last replaced, anticipated future expenditures, and actual or projected costs.

 202.04 – The reserve professional should inquire regarding the existence of warranties.

 202.05 – The reserve professional should consider obtaining a list of significant vendors for possible contact regarding maintenance issues.

 202.06 – The reserve professional should make note of any maintenance or safety issues observed during the site analysis and inform the client immediately of any safety issues.
 This is based on limited visual observation only and is not intended to imply that the reserve professional is an expert in construction code or safety issues or is performing an analysis of safety issues.